Lead(II) acetate: Medical uses

-Other uses
+Other historic uses

-It was also used in making of slow matches during the Middle Ages.
-It was made by mixing natural form of lead(II) oxide called litharge and vinegar.
+Lead acetate was used in making of slow match during the Middle Ages.
+It was made by mixing vinegar with litharge, a natural form of lead(II) oxide.
+It was also used in chemical coloring of metals.

 Sugar of lead was a recommended agent added to linseed oil during heating to produce "boiled" linseed oil, the lead and heat acting to cause the oil to cure faster than raw linseed oil.

 Lead(II) acetate ("salt of Saturn") was used to synthesise acetone which was then known as "spirit of Saturn" for being made with the salt of Saturn and thought to be a lead compound in the 17th century.